Tatsinskaya/inteql/Readme.md

 # HOW TO USE

+Make sure that postgap is installed and it's databases are properly referenced.
-All the data required can be downloaded using data/data_download.sh, which can take a long time due to the size of the files.
+The rest of the data required can be downloaded using data/data_download.sh, which can take a long time due to the size of the files.
 Use pipelines/pipeline-inteql.sh as an example of how to run the pipeline on an LSF platform, adjusting any desired path or value.

 Increasing the number of top expressed genes used may dramatically affect memory requirements.